-Three official languages are observed in the CNMI: Chamorro, Carolinian, and English.
-Of the 53,883 residents recorded in the 2010 Census, Asians comprise the ethnic majority with 49% of the population.
-Filipinos lead this category with 35% of the total CNMI population.
+Three official languages are observed in the CNMI: Chamorro, Carolinian (Refaluwasch), and English.
+Of the 47,329 residents recorded in the 2020 Census, Asians comprised the ethnic majority, with 47% of the population.
+Filipinos lead this category, with 33% of the total CNMI population, with Tagalog as their first language.
 The Asian group also includes Bangladeshi, Chinese, Japanese, Korean, Nepalese, Thai, and Other Asian.
-The next largest group are Pacific Islanders with 34%.
+The next largest group are Pacific Islanders, with 44%.
 This category is further divided to include Carolinian, Chamorro, Chuukese, Kosraean, Marshallese, Palauan, Pohnpeian, Yapese, and Native Hawaiian and Other Pacific Islander.
-Chamorro are the largest group in this category with 23% of the CNMI residents.
-The remaining ethnicities are Mixed Ethnicity 12%, White 2%, Other Ethnic Origin <1%, Black <1%, and Hispanic <1%.
+Chamorro are the largest group in this category, with 25% of the CNMI residents.
+The remaining ethnicities are White, 2%, Black <1%, American Indian <1%, and Other Ethnic Origin <1%.19

-4.6.2 Education
+5.6.4 Education

 The percentage of the population who were high school graduates or higher was 79.4 for Guam and 82.4 for CNMI.
-Persons with a Bachelor's Degree or higher were 20.4% for Guam and 20.2% for CNMI.
+Persons with a bachelor's degree or higher were 20.4% for Guam and 20.2% for CNMI.
 There is one public four-year college, University of Guam, one public two-year institution, Guam Community College, and a private institution, Pacific Island Bible College, on Guam.
-The Northern Marianas College in Saipan, CNMI, is a two-year college with satellite campuses in Tinian and Rota.19
+The Northern Marianas College on Saipan is a two-year college with satellite campuses on Tinian and Rota.19

-4.6.3 Income and Employment
+5.6.5 Income